Tamil Nadu State Transport Corporation

-Tamil Nadu State Transport Corporation Ltd. - (TNSTC) is a Government owned public transport bus operator in Tamil Nadu, India.
+Tamil Nadu State Transport Corporation Ltd. - (TNSTC) is a government owned public transport bus operator in Tamil Nadu, India.
 It operates Intercity bus services to cities within Tamil Nadu, and from Tamil Nadu to its neighbouring states.
-It also operates town busses from major cities and towns of Tamil Nadu to its neighborhoods, with the exception of Chennai, where the public bus service is operated by MTC, a subsidiary of TNSTC.
-It is the largest government bus transport corporation in India, and the biggest corporation in the world.
+It also operates town busses from major cities and towns of Tamil Nadu to its neighbourhoods, with the exception of Chennai, where the public bus service is operated by MTC, a subsidiary of TNSTC.
+It is a bus operator with over 20258 buses and 17 million daily ridership.